Franklin, TN Criminal Defense Attorney

 Second Arraignment

-If indicted, you’ll be brought into court to have the indictment read to you, and you’ll be asked to enter a plea (guilty, not guilty, no contest) to the charges.
+If indicted, you will be brought into court to have the indictment read to you and asked to enter a plea (guilty, not guilty or no contest) to the charges.

 Plea Bargain

-At this stage, your attorney might meet with the prosecutors to negotiate a guilty plea in exchange for a favorable outcome, such as probation, a reduction in the charges, or recommendation of a favorable sentence.
+At this stage, your attorney might meet with the prosecutors to negotiate a guilty plea in exchange for a favorable outcome, such as probation, a reduction in the charges or recommendations of a favorable sentence.
 Your lawyer will go over these options with you and discuss whether a plea bargain is in your best interest or whether you should take your case to trial.
 The decision on how to plead lies with you.
-Our criminal defense attorneys give you honest advice so you can make the best decision on how to proceed.
+Our criminal defense attorneys in Franklin give you honest advice so you can make the best decision on how to proceed.

 Trial